yaldabaoth444/Asphalt9/README.md

 Latest changes:
 💥simplification
 Due to the non-usability and excruciating need to constantly monitor the correctness of the specified sequence of cars "ordinary" and "flat" modes are excluded
-Remaining modes: ordinary-abc, flat-abc, none, up, down.
+Remaining modes: *ordinary-abc, flat-abc, none, up, down*.

 💥navigation refactoring
 Now there is only one directory with all available signs, and in the route sets the signs that will be active